Calling a stored procedure with a command

-You can use a command to call a stored procedure.
-The code sample at the end of this topic refers to a stored procedure in the Northwind sample database, called CustOrdersOrders, which is defined as follows.
+You can also use a command when calling a stored procedure.
+The following code calls a stored procedure in the Northwind sample database, called CustOrdersOrders, which is defined as follows:

 CREATE PROCEDURE CustOrdersOrders @CustomerID nchar(5) AS SELECT OrderID, OrderDate, RequiredDate, ShippedDate FROM Orders WHERE CustomerID = @CustomerID ORDER BY OrderID

-This stored procedure is similar to the command used in Command Object Parameters.
-It takes a customer ID parameter and returns information about that customer's orders.
-The following code sample uses this stored procedure as the source for an ADO Recordset.
+This stored procedure is similar to the command used in Command Object Parameters, in that it takes a customer ID parameter and returns information about that customer's orders.
+The code below uses this stored procedure as the source for an ADO Recordset.